 Federal Assistance for State Systemic Reform

-Senator Leahy has introduced the Gideon’s Promise Act (S. 597), which would encourage states to direct existing Federal funds received through the Edward Byrne Memorial Justice Assistance Grant (JAG) Program toward improving the overall administration of justice, including the provision of indigent defense services.
-The bill also requires the Department of Justice to assist states that want support in developing an effective and efficient system of indigent defense, and it establishes a cause of action for the federal government to step in when states are systematically failing to provide constitutionally required representation.
+Senator Leahy has introduced the Gideon’s Promise Act (S. 597), which would encourage states to direct existing Federal funds received through the Edward Byrne Memorial Justice Assistance Grant (JAG) Program toward improving the overall administration of justice, including the provision of public defense services.
+The bill also requires the Department of Justice to assist states that want support in developing an effective and efficient system of public defense, and it establishes a cause of action for the federal government to step in when states are systematically failing to provide constitutionally required representation.
 This legislation was originally a part of the broader Justice For All Reauthorization Act Senator Leahy introduced last Congress, which would have reauthorized a wide range of programs originally enacted in 2004 intended to improve the quality of justice in the criminal justice system.
 Because of the important Gideon anniversary this year, Leahy decided to introduce this piece on its own and vowed to reintroduce the Justice For All Act reauthorization later this year.